Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: Conclusion

 \section{Conclusion}

-In this paper, we extended the standard model particle content with two triplet scalars $\Delta_{i}, (i=1, 2)$, a singlet scalar $\phi$ and a singlet leptonic Dirac fermion $\chi$.
-The particle $\chi$ is charged under the extended global symmetry $U(1)_{D}$.
-The $U(1)_{D}$ symmetry is softly broken by higher dimension operator to a remnant $Z_{2}$ symmetry under which $\chi$ is odd.
-As a result $\chi$ acts as a DM candidate.
+In this paper, we studied a simultaneous explanation of visible and dark matter in a type-II seesaw scenario, thus explaining why DM to baryon ratio in the present Universe is about a factor of five.
+We extended the standard model with two triplet scalars $\Delta_{i}, (i=1, 2)$ and a singlet leptonic Dirac fermion $\chi$.
+The particle $\chi$ is charged under an extended global symmetry $U(1)_{D}$, which is softly broken by dimension-8 operator $(\bar{\chi}LH)^2/M_{asy}^{4}$ to a remnant $Z_{2}$ symmetry under which $\chi$ is odd, while all other particles are even.
+As a result $\chi$ served as a stable DM candidate.

-The lightest triplet scalar creates a net $B-L$ asymmetry in the early Universe in its CP violating out of equilibrium decay.
-The created $B-L$ asymmetry then transferred to the dark sector via a dimension-8 operator $(\bar{\chi}LH)^2/M_{asy}^{4}$, which conserves $B-L$ number.
-The transfer of asymmetry is active until the dimension-8 operator decouple from the thermal equilibrium.
-As a result, there is a proportionality arises between the net $B-L$ asymmetry in the visible sector to a net $B-L$ asymmetry in the dark sector, for a DM mass of 7.76 GeV.
-Note that the dimension-8 operator decouples from the thermal bath before the decoupling of sphaleron process.
-The $B-L$ asymmetry in the visible sector can convert to a net B asymmetry through sphaleron transitions.
-A singlet scalar $\phi$ is introduced to deplete symmetric component of DM by its mixing with SM-Higgs.
-We found that the symmetric component of the DM is completely depleted away, when the singlet scalar mass is twice of the DM mass, ${\it i.e.,}$ $M_{\phi} \simeq 2 M_{\chi}$.
-We consider constraints from invisible Higgs decay, Higgs signal strength, null detection of DM at LUX and relic abundance of DM.
-We show the allowed region in the plane of DM coupling $\lambda_{DM}$ and $H-\phi$ scalar mixing $\sin \gamma$.
-We address the non-zero neutrino mass through type-II seesaw mechanism, where the heavy triplet scalar mass scale $\simeq 10^{14}$ GeV.
+The lightest triplet scalar creates a net $B-L$ asymmetry in the early Universe via its CP violating out-of-equilibrium decay to SM leptons and Higgs.
+The created $B-L$ asymmetry is then transferred to the dark sector via the dimension-8 operator, which conserves $B-L$ number.
+The transfer of $B-L$ asymmetry is active until the dimension-8 operator decouples from the thermal bath.
+As a result, there is a proportionality arises between the net $B-L$ asymmetry in the visible and the dark sector.
+Note that the dimension-8 operator decouples from the thermal bath before the decoupling of sphaleron processes.
+As a result, the $B-L$ asymmetry in the visible sector gets converted to a net B-asymmetry through the sphaleron transitions, while the $B-L$ asymmetry of dark sector remains untouched which we see today as relics of asymmetric $\chi$-particles.
+A singlet scalar $\phi$ is then introduced to deplete the symmetric component of the DM $\chi$ through its mixing with the SM-Higgs.
+We found that nearly 100\% depletion of the symmetric component of $\chi$-DM is possible within a narrow range of singlet scalar mass, namely (15.6 - 16.7) GeV, where DM mass is about half of singlet scalar mass, i.e., $M_\chi \sim 8$ GeV.
+By considering the constraints from invisible Higgs decay, Higgs signal strength, null detection of DM at XENON1T and relic abundance of DM, we showed the allowed region of parameters in the plane of DM coupling $\lambda_{DM}$ and $H-\phi$ scalar mixing: $\sin \gamma$.